Islamic views on evolution: 19th and 20th centuries

 Evolution was an accepted fact among some Islamic scholarly circles.
 In his 1874 book titled History of the Conflict between Religion and Science, John William Draper, a scientist and contemporary of Charles Darwin, criticized the Catholic Church for its disapproval of "the Mohammedan theory of the evolution of man from lower forms, or his gradual development to his present condition in the long lapse of time".
 However, Draper's book has been criticized by more recent scholars as lacking historical accuracy.

-In the 19th century, a scholar of Islamic revival, Jamal-al-Din al-Afghānī agreed with Darwin that life will compete with other life in order to succeed.
+In the 19th century, a scholar of Islamic revival, Jamal-al-Din al-Afghānī criticised Darwin's theory of evolution in his Book The truth about the Neicheiri sect and an explanation of the Neicheiris.
+In this he asks some rhetorical questions on how Darwin would explain certain phenomena with evolutionary theory and claims what answer could he [i.e. Darwin] give except to bite his tongue? and comes to the conclusion: Only the imperfect reesemblance between man and monkey has cast this unfortunate man [i.e. Darwin] into the desert of fantasies, and in order to control his heart, he has clung to a few vain fancies.
+Later in his life he changed his stance and agreed with Darwin that life will compete with other life in order to succeed, and justified this by attributing the idea of evolution to Muslim thinkers of the middle ages.
 He also believed that there was competition in the realm of ideas similar to that of nature.
 However, he believed explicitly that life itself was created by God; Darwin did not discuss the origin of life, saying only "Probably all the organic beings which have ever lived on this earth have descended from some primordial form, into which life was first breathed."

 A contemporary of Al-Afghani, Ottoman-Lebanese Sunni scholar Hussein al-Jisr, declared that there is no contradiction between evolution and the Islamic scriptures.
 He stated that "there is no evidence in the Quran to suggest whether all species, each of which exists by the grace of God, were created all at once or gradually", and referred to the aforementioned story of creation in Sūrat al-Anbiyā.